PEtab-dev/PEtab/doc/tutorial.rst

   observables (*sd_{observableId}*) are estimated.

 * *parameterScale* is the scale on which parameters are estimated.
-Often, a logarithmic scale improves optimization.
+Often, a logarithmic scale improves estimation.
 Alternatively, a linear scale can be used, e.g. when parameters can be negative.

-* *lowerBound* and *upperBound* define the bounds for the parameters used during optimization.
+* *lowerBound* and *upperBound* define the bounds for the parameters used during estimation.
 These are usually biologically plausible ranges.

 * *nominalValue* are known values used for simulation.
-The entry can be left empty, if a value is unknown and subject to optimization.
+The entry can be left empty, if a value is unknown and requires estimation.

-* *estimate* defines whether the parameter is subject to optimization (1) or if it is fixed (0) to the value in the nominalValue column.
+* *estimate* defines whether the parameter will be estimated (1) or be fixed (0) to the value in the nominalValue column.

 4. Visualization file
 +++++++++++++++++++++